 Welcome on behalf of the Chaplain and the Interfaith Council.

-The churches and temples of Winston-Salem and the denominational ministers assigned to the colleges in the community encourage you to participate in local church life and denominational programs.
-Also, these campus ministers work with the Chaplain's Office to create a diverse and broad scope of spiritual opportunities for Salem.
+The churches and temples of Winston-Salem and the denominational ministers assigned to the various colleges and universities in the community encourage you to participate in local church life and denominational programs.
+Also, these campus ministers work with the Chaplain’s Office to create a diverse and broad scope of spiritual opportunities for Salem.

 The Facts about Moravians